julietKiloRomeo/python-interview/README.md

 - Test manually using: curl http://localhost:5000/api/stream-story
 - Discuss scalability considerations

+### Fix the Dockerfile
+- Review the provided Dockerfile
+- Build the image

 ### Finish up
  - commit your changes with a descriptive message